MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-controlpolicyconflict.md

 > [!NOTE]
 > This setting doesn't apply to the following types of group policies:
 >
 > - If they don't map to an MDM policy.
-For example, firewall policies and account lockout policies.
+For example, Windows Settings > Security Settings > Public Key Policies.
-> - If they aren't defined by an ADMX.
-For example, Password policy - minimum password age.
+> - If they are group policies that aren't defined by an ADMX template.
+For example, Windows Settings > Scripts.
-> - If they're in the Windows Update category.
 > - If they have list entries.
-For example, the Microsoft Edge CookiesAllowedForUrls policy.
+For example, Administrative Templates > Windows Components > ActiveX Installer Service > Approved Installation Sites for ActiveX Controls.
+> - If they are in the Windows Update category.

 <!--SupportedSKUs-->